June 25, 2021

 Making What You Need from What You Have: The Village Tool Set

 contributor: Rob Goodier

 Life without tools is barbaric.
-But even simple tools can be expensive in rural parts of developing countries.
-Import duties bump the costs up higher than they are in the United States or elsewhere, and sometimes only low-quality brands are available anyway.
+But even simple tools can be expensive in the world’s underserved communities.
+Import duties bump the costs up higher than they are in the global West, and sometimes only low-quality brands are available.

-Larry Bentley, the man who figured out how to make these tools, said a wise thing: “Without tools, kids don’t take stuff apart, and without taking stuff apart, you don’t learn how things work.”
+“Without tools, kids don’t take stuff apart, and without taking stuff apart, you don’t learn how things work,” says Larry Bentley, the man who figured out how to make these tools.

 So, this tool kit could make a difference in education.
 And it allows people to repair broken things and repurpose old things.

 “When you see, as I have in Cotonou Benin, a street side blacksmith with a blower using a wheel off a bicycle, to get air to his forge with a charcoal fire and a hand cranked grinder wheel, I think what would I do if that was me,” Larry says.

 The answer, obviously, is that he would make his own tool set.
 Here’s Bentley’s quick guide to DIY tools, hosted on Instructables.